facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ### Setup the User Interface

-In App.xaml.cs add the following two variables to hold the Facebook OAuth Access Token and the User's ID once they have logged in into Facebook:
+In App.xaml.cs add the following four variables to hold the Facebook OAuth Access Token, the User's ID once they have logged in into Facebook, a flag to keep track that the user has already been authenticated and the FacebookSessionClient class which wraps the Facebook OAuth login in a convenient fashion:

     internal static string AccessToken = String.Empty;
     internal static string FacebookId = String.Empty;
+    public static bool isAuthenticated = false;
+    public static FacebookSessionClient FacebookSessionClient = new FacebookSessionClient(Constants.FacebookAppId);

 Now Replace the contents of HomePage.xaml with the following.
 All the following does is to add some text to the Page and a button for facebook login.
 Additionally, it says that the button click will be handled by an event handler named "btnFacebookLogin_Click".